UdoiGogoi-github12345/Working-With-Libraries-ML-/README.md

 _For the rendered tutorials, see https://numpy.org/numpy-tutorials/._

-The goal of this repository is to provide high-quality resources by the NumPy project, both for self-learning and for teaching classes with.
+The goal of this repository is to provide high-quality resources , both for self-learning and for teaching classes with.
 If you're interested in adding your own content, check the [Contributing](#contributing) section.
 This set of tutorials and educational materials is not a part of the NumPy source tree.